Tachyons and Misaligned Supersymmetry in Orientifold Vacua: Conclusions

 \section{Conclusions}

 In this paper we have addressed the issue of classical stability, {\em i.e.} absence of physical tachyons, in orientifold vacua.
 To this end, we have employed and further developed the tools of Misaligned Supersymmetry introduced in \cite{AFL, Cribiori1,Cribiori2,Dienes:1994np}.
 The main result can be summarised as follows: the exponential growth of the number of degrees of freedom of the one loop partition functions is related to infrared divergences of the tree-level amplitudes, and {\em vice versa}.
 Per se this is not surprising since this UV/IR interplay descends from the dual interpretation of the Klein bottle, annulus and M\"obius strip amplitudes as loop or tree-level diagrams.
 However, this relation allows us to interpret the vanishing of the sector averaged sum associated to the loop channel as the decoupling of closed-string tachyons from D-branes, as first noted by \cite{Niarchos1, Niarchos2}, and from O-planes, thus providing a {\em necessary}, but not sufficient, condition for its absence from the physical spectrum.
-This result is consistent with the ten-dimensional examples of \cite{Cribiori2}, although the tools used there, based on eta quotients and not on characters of a RCFT, hinders the correct interpretation of the phenomenon, and in particular obscures the connection of the sector averaged sum for the loop channel amplitude with the free propagation of tachyons between D-branes and O-planes.
-This led the authors of \cite{Cribiori2} to a wrong interpretation of their results.
+This result is consistent with the ten-dimensional examples of \cite{Cribiori2} and explicitly shows the connection of the sector averaged sum for the loop channel amplitude with the free propagation of tachyons between D-branes and O-planes, revealing the true physical meaning of $\langle d(n) \rangle$.

 Similarly, the sector averaged sum associated to the tree-level amplitudes is connected to the classical stability of the vacuum since it carries information about the presence of tachyons in the one-loop partition functions.
 Therefore, the vanishing of the sector averaged sums associated to both the torus and transverse annulus amplitudes is a {\em sufficient}, but not necessary, condition for the absence of tachyons, since the role of the Klein bottle and M\"obius strip amplitudes is to implement the orientifold projection, so that $\langle d (n) \rangle (\Tilde{\mathcal K})$ and $\langle d (n) \rangle (\Tilde{\mathcal M})$ must vanish whenever $\langle d (n) \rangle ({\mathcal T})=0 $ and $\langle d (n) \rangle (\Tilde{\mathcal A})=0$.